 Structs

-All the C# built-in types, such as bool and decimal, are value types, except for string and object, which are reference types.
+All the C# built-in types, such as bool and int, are value types, except for string and object, which are reference types.
 Numerous additional value types are provided within the framework.
 It is also possible for developers to define their own value types.

 To define a custom value type, you use a syntax similar to the syntax you would use to define class and interface types.
 The key difference in the syntax is that value types use the keyword struct, as shown in Listing 9.1.
 Here we have a value type that describes a high-precision angle in terms of its degrees, minutes, and seconds.
 (A minute is one-sixtieth of a degree, and a second is one-sixtieth of a minute.
 This system is used in navigation because it has the nice property that an arc of one minute over the surface of the ocean at the equator is exactly one nautical mile.)